CaffeinatedCarter/hackintosh/README.md

 ## Install macOS Catalina

 1. Restart computer and select the USB drive as the default BIOS boot device
-2. Select `Install macOS Catalina` as the Clover boot volume
+2. Select `Install macOS Catalina` as the OpenCore boot volume
 3. Launch Disk Utility and format the destination drive (Samsung 970 Evo)
     * Name: `Macintosh SSD`
     * Format: `Mac OS Extended (Journaled)` or `APFS` (will be reformatted as `APFS` during installation)
     * Scheme: `GUID Partition Map`
 2. Launch Install macOS and select the `Macintosh SSD` drive as the destination
-    * As the system restarts, keep selecting `Boot macOS Install from Macintosh SSD` from the Clover menu
+    * As the system restarts, keep selecting `Boot macOS Install from Macintosh SSD` from the OpenCore menu
     * If the system freezes, use the power button to shut down the computer and turn off the power supply.
 Wait a few minutes before restarting to continue the installation process.
-4. Once the installation is complete, select `Boot macOS from Macintosh SSD` from the Clover menu
+4. Once the installation is complete, select `Boot macOS from Macintosh SSD` from the OpenCore menu
     * Proceed through the normal macOS setup but delay signing into iCloud until post installation is complete

 ## Post Installation